DakPro/low_power_speech_recognition/README.md

 transcription_from_mic.py</code>.
 This will run moonshine model by default.
 For more details access READMEs in directories corresponding to models.

+## Self-running application for Linux

+The directory <code>moonshine-enhanced</code> contains code for application on linux that:

+* starts up automatically on OS setup
+* continuously listens to speech
+* transcribes the speech and thus executes commands depending on the speech

 ## Evaluation on datasets

 To evaluate models performance, run